history and heritage

 The present congregation

-The present congregation of St Andrew’s and St George’s West is the result of several unions: with St Luke’s (also known as Queen Street) in 1947, with St George’s in 1964 and with St George’s West in 2010.
+The present congregation of Edinburgh New Town Church is the result of several unions: with St Luke’s (also known as Queen Street) in 1947, with St George’s in 1964, with St George’s West in 2010 and Greenside in February 2024.